kcchu/atproto-firehose/README.md

-# AT Protocol Event Stream Client
+# AT Protocol Event Streams Client

 A library for subscribing [AT Protocol](https://atproto.com) event streams and a CLI for streaming from Bluesky Social's firehose.